Plan for Tomorrow | Rebuilding your emergency fund

 Lowering the grocery bill

 Your monthly food bill is typically one of the largest household expenses.
-To help save money while rebuilding an emergency fund, you could consider using coupons, only buying what is needed, planning meals for the week, and making extra portions to provide leftovers for lunch.
+To help save money while rebuilding an emergency fund, you could consider using coupons, sticking to a list, planning meals for the week, and making extra portions to provide leftovers for lunch.

-Tracking income and expenses can be a crucial part of making an emergency budget work and can be especially important when you’re in emergency mode.
-To help monitor your spending you could:
+Tracking income and expenses can be a crucial part of making an emergency budget work and can be especially important when in emergency mode.
+Tips to help monitor spending include:

-• Check your credit card balance regularly to help avoid overspending.
+• Reviewing credit card balance regularly to help avoid overspending

-• Save your receipts and keep a running tally of what you’ve bought.
+• Saving receipts and keeping a running tally of what is bought

-• Download a free finance app to help make tracking accounts easier.
+• Downloading a free finance app to help make tracking accounts easier